Daniele Polencic

 That same IP address is then used by another component: kube-proxy.

-Kube-proxy reads the list of IP addresses for all Services and writes a collection of iptables rules in every node.
+Kube-proxy reads the list of IP addresses for all Services and writes rules in every node.

-The rules are meant to say: "if you see this Service IP address, instead rewrite the request and pick one of the Pod as the destination".
+The rules are meant to say, " If you see this Service IP address, rewrite the request and pick one of the Pods as the destination."

-The Service IP address is used only as a placeholder — that's why there is no process listening on the IP address or port.
+The Service IP address is used only as a placeholder, so no process is listening on the IP address or port.

 • Consider a cluster with three Nodes.
 Each Node has a Pod deployed.